 Due to the essential characteristic of definitive cognition of pramāņa Jaina philosophers refute the Buddhist notion of nirvikalpaka perception.
 Vidyānanda refutes the definition of perception propounded by Dharmakīrti.
-Dharmakīrti says that perception is devoid of verbal construction (kalpanā) and also it is non-illusionary.
-Vidyānanda proposes four meanings of kalpanā: 1.
+Dharmakīrti says that perception is devoid of verbal construction (kalpanā) and also it's non-illusionary.
+Vidyānanda proposes four meanings of kalpanā - 1.
 Inexplicit cognition is kalpanā.
 2. Determinate knowledge of the self and the object is kalpanā.
 3. The verbal designation is kalpanā.
 4. Verbal designability is kalpanā.
 Out of these four he negates the first meaning and accepts second meaning as determinate cognition of the self and the object as a necessary adjective of perception [14, 1.12.8-9].
-A new development is also seen in the Tattvārtha ślokavārttika due to the non-absolutist view of Jainism, Vidyānanda accepts is savikalpakatā in the sense of devoidness from verbal structure.
-He accepts its savikalpakatā in the sense of determinate cognition and nirvikalpakatā in the sense of devoidness from verbal structure.
-He accepts its considered as perception.
+A new development is also seen in the Tattvārtha ślokavārttika due to the non-absolutist view of Jainism, Vidyānanda accepts perception as nirvikalpaka in the sense of devoidness from verbal structure.
+He accepts its savikalpakatā in the sense of determinate cognition and nirvikalpakatā in the sense of devoidness from verbal designation.
+In his view a definitive knowledge without verbal designation may be considered as perception.
 Vidyānanda says in brief:

+sarvathā nirvikalpakatve svārthavyavasitiķ Kutaķ.

-sarvathā nirvikalpakatve svārthavyavasitih Kutah. sarvathā savikalpakatve tasya syācchabdakalpanā [14, 1.12.27].
+sarvathā savikalpakatve tasya syācchabdakalpanā [14, 1.12.27].